kevinbroome/kevinbroome/README.md

   <br>
 </div>

 <h4 align="left">Welcome to my corner of the digital universe!
-I'm a budding Junior Web Developer with a knack for crafting captivating online experiences.
+I'm a Web Developer with a knack for crafting captivating online experiences.
 My toolbox is filled with JavaScript, HTML, and CSS, and I'm thrilled to add a touch of magic with my expertise in the Evolution X platform.</h4>

 <img src="https://github-readme-stats.vercel.app/api?username=kevinbroome&show_icons=true&theme=radical" align="left" width="50%" style="float: left;">